kyleko1234/myEasyLedger/rest_api/Documentation/LineItem/Contents/Retrieve All Asset and Liability LineItems for an Organization.md

 Retrieves all LineItems belonging to organization with id {organizationId}, that belong to an account with accountType < 3.
 Paginated server-side.

-**NOTE: The 'description' field returned by this function will reflect the description of the parent JournalEntry of the LineItem, not the description of the LineItem itself.
-In order to access LineItem.description you will need to either [[Retrieve a LineItem|retrieve the LineItem alone]], or [[Retrieve a JournalEntry|retrieve it as part of a JournalEntry]]. **
 ___
 #### Request Body Parameters
 None